lockss/lockss-rtd-manual/docs/installing/installer.rst

 Configuring :program:`firewalld` for K3s
 ----------------------------------------

-.. rubric:: Description

-During this phase, :program:`install-lockss` will configure :program:`firewalld` to work with K3s, if necessary.

 .. rubric:: Heading

 This phase begins with the heading :guilabel:`Configuring firewalld for K3s...`.

+.. rubric:: Description

+During this phase, :program:`install-lockss` will configure :program:`firewalld` to work with K3s, if applicable.

 .. rubric:: Steps